 1. Break tasks into smaller, more manageable pieces.

 Sometimes tasks are challenging because you don’t know where to start or they feel overwhelming with all the to-dos.
 Breaking the task into smaller pieces allows you to get started and provides motivation to continue as you check the smaller tasks off your list.

 2. Take deep breaths to engage your brain.

 Deep breaths provide extra oxygen to your brain which can help you troubleshoot challenges or look at tasks from a different perspective.

-Water and physical activity increase your energy and help you separate momentarily from the task so that you resume your work with a fresh attitude.
+Water and physical activity increase your energy and help you separate momentarily from the task so you resume your work with a fresh viewpoint.